-“Frequent, positive discussion, healthy boundaries, and consistent rules prevent confusion and discord,” explains Dr. Leela R. Magavi, M.D., a Johns Hopkins-trained child, adolescent and adult psychiatrist and Regional Medical Director for Mindpath Health.
-“Utilizing a more authoritative approach helps children feel appreciated, autonomous and empowered longitudinally.
+“Frequent, positive discussion, healthy boundaries, and consistent rules prevent confusion and discord,” explains Mindpath Health’s regional medical director, Leela R. Magavi, MD, a Johns Hopkins-trained child, adolescent, and adult psychiatrist.
+“Utilizing a more authoritative approach helps children feel appreciated, autonomous, and empowered longitudinally.
 They tend to become adults who are more grounded, independent, motivated, and compassionate.”

 The idea of raising independent and compassionate kids is appealing may be just appealing enough to interrogate their own parenting style.
 That kind of introspection may reveal swings too far toward the heavy-handedness of authoritarianism or, conversely, the free-for-all of permissive parenting — a third style cataloged by Baumrind defined by a laissez-faire parental attitude that has equally poor outcomes for kids.

 Magavi encourages parents to self-evaluate but also set reasonable goals and expectations for themselves.
 “This may be challenging,” she explains, “but such introspection could be helpful in recognizing and reiterating the fact that perfection is not a necessity to raise well-rounded and compassionate children.”